 What does it cost to enrol?

 Each School District will address costs independently, please see your Guidance Counsellor for the particulars of your school.
-You can expect to pay the one-time $70 application fee upon the first time you apply to GPRC.
+You can expect to pay the one-time application fee when you apply.
 Your school will likely cover the cost of tuition and expect you to cover the costs of the text book or other additional fees.
 You may be asked to submit a Caution Fee that will be reimbursed once you successfully complete the course, ask your Guidance Counsellor about your school district’s Caution Fee.

 How do I apply?

 It is best to submit your package as early as you can to save your seat in a course.
-Registration begins in the May prior to the next academic year (example: students wishing to register for the 2016/2017 academic year can begin registration in May 2016), you may register for both Fall and Winter courses at this time.
+Registration begins in the May prior to the next academic year, and you may register for both Fall and Winter courses at this time.
 Please note that application packages submitted at the start of a semester will have delays in processing and a seat in the course may not be available.

 How do I know if I am accepted?